What insurance plans do you accept?

 You can easily request a prescription refill through the Patient Portal or by calling your local pharmacy.

-What hospital is RPC affiliated with?
+What hospital is Rochester Primary Care affiliated with?

-RPC is an independent Primary Care office and is willing to work with any hospital or provider.
+Rochester Primary Care is an independent Primary Care office and is willing to work with any hospital or provider.
 In addition, we do admit patients to both Crittenton Hospital and William Beaumont Hospital-Troy directly.

 Are you accepting new patients?